-‘Bold And The Beautiful’ Casting Spoilers: Bridget Visits Brooke & Eva Flits In
+'Bold And The Beautiful' Casting Spoilers: Bridget Visits Brooke & Eva Flits In

 Bridget may be shocked by the news and appalled by Liam's behavior.
 But the story gets worse.
 Brooke will tell Bridget that Steffy is now pregnant.
 The Forrester co-CEO could be pregnant with Liam's baby.
 They're waiting for the test results to come back.

-The irony is that Brooke is livid because Liam cheated on his wife, but she conceived Hope by sleeping with Bridget’s husband!
+The irony is that Brooke is livid because Liam cheated on his wife despite conceiving Hope by sleeping with Bridget's husband!

-Ashley Jones will make her appearance on Wednesday, February 17.
+Jones will make her appearance on Wednesday, February 17.

 Paris has recently been appointed to work for Forrester Foundation.
 With her social work degree and background in fundraising, she's hoping to make an impact in the community.
 Eva arranges to meet with her and Katie, the public relations officer.

 The last time that Eva stopped by, she dropped off the Hope mannequin.
-She was excited to have it in the country after it spent months at the Forrester Internatinal office.
+She was excited to have it in the country after it spent months at the Forrester International office.

-The Bold and the Beautiful spoilers tease that Katie and Paris will have a heart-to-heart.
+The Bold and the Beautiful spoilers tease that Katie and Paris will have a heart-to-heart talk.
 Paris will divulge that Zoe Buckingham (Kiara Barnes) did not want her to take the job.
-Her sister doesn’t want her to steal the life that she created for herself.
+Her sister doesn't want her to steal the life that she created for herself.
 Katie will be shocked but will assure her that she has her support.
-Zoe betrayed the Logan family, and Katie isn’t one to easily forget how she lied to them all.
+Zoe betrayed the Logan family, and Katie isn't one to easily forget how she lied to them all.

-Kelly will reprise her role on Thursday, February 18.
-As seen above, the actress used her husband’s dressing room while taping.
-In her caption, she asked her followers not to tell Darin Brooks, who plays Wyatt Spencer, how much she messes up his space when he’s not there.
+Kruger will reprise her role on Thursday, February 18.
+As seen above, the actress used her husband's dressing room while taping.
+In her caption, she asked her followers not to tell Darin Brooks, who plays Wyatt Spencer, how much she messes up his space when he's not there.